IGDRion/EnrichRadar/README.md

 The data of this example file are from the [**airway** dataset](https://bioconductor.org/packages/release/data/experiment/html/airway.html) package developped by **Michael Love**.
 It contains data from a RNA-Seq experiment on four human airway smooth muscle cell lines treated with dexamethasone.
 Details on the gene model and read counting procedure are provided in the package vignette.
-The experiment was done by **Himes BE, Jiang X, Wagner P, Hu R, Wang Q, Klanderman B, Whitaker RM, Duan Q, Lasky-Su J, Nikolos C, Jester W, Johnson M, Panettieri R Jr, Tantisira KG, Weiss ST, Lu Q**: '*RNA-Seq Transcriptome Profiling Identifies CRISPLD2 as a Glucocorticoid Responsive Gene that Modulates Cytokine Function in Airway Smooth Muscle Cells.*' PLoS One.
+The experimental part and data generation was done by **Himes BE, Jiang X, Wagner P, Hu R, Wang Q, Klanderman B, Whitaker RM, Duan Q, Lasky-Su J, Nikolos C, Jester W, Johnson M, Panettieri R Jr, Tantisira KG, Weiss ST, Lu Q**: '*RNA-Seq Transcriptome Profiling Identifies CRISPLD2 as a Glucocorticoid Responsive Gene that Modulates Cytokine Function in Airway Smooth Muscle Cells.*' PLoS One.
 2014 Jun 13;9(6):e99625.
 PMID: 24926665.
 GEO: GSE52778.

 ## Support